 Your front lawn should dazzle passersby.
 But you need more than grass to grab attention.
 Consider planting a cornucopia of flowers and trees.
 Decorate the path to your front door with landscaping rocks.
 The walkway itself can be part of the landscaping.
 Rather than something similar to the sidewalk, have some decorative brick or flagstone.

-You may not hang out in the front yard, but your neighbors will enjoy the view, and appreciate what a pristine yard does to the nearby property values.
+You may not hang out in the front yard, but your neighbors will enjoy the view, and you’ll appreciate what a pristine yard does for your property value.

 Another reason to invest more in front yard vs. backyard landscaping is for your guests.
 Many people work to make their home an inviting space, both for themselves as well as loved ones, so why should the first thing they see be any different?